ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Abstract

 \section{Abstract}

-\textit{Token communications} (TokCom) is an emerging generative semantic communication concept that reduces transmission rates by using context and multimodal large language model (MLLM)-based \textit{token} processing, with tokens serving as universal semantic units across modalities.
-In this paper, we propose a semantic multiple access scheme in the token domain, referred to as token domain multiple access (ToDMA), where a large number of devices share a token codebook and a modulation codebook for source and channel coding, respectively.
-Specifically, each transmitter first tokenizes its source signal and modulate each token to a codeword.
-At the receiver, compressed sensing is employed first to detect active tokens and the corresponding channel state information (CSI) from the superposed signals.
-Then, the source token sequences are reconstructed by clustering the token-associated CSI across multiple time slots.
-In case of token collisions, some active tokens cannot be assigned and some positions in the reconstructed token sequences are empty.
-We propose to use pre-trained MLLMs to leverage the context, predict masked tokens, and thus mitigate token collisions.
-Simulation results demonstrate the effectiveness of the proposed ToDMA framework for both text and image transmission tasks, achieving significantly lower latency compared to context-unaware orthogonal communication schemes, while also delivering superior distortion and perceptual quality compared to state-of-the-art context-unaware non-orthogonal communication methods.
+Token communications (TokenCom) is an emerging generative semantic communication paradigm, where tokens serve as compact representation units across modalities.
+Their contextual dependencies can be exploited by pretrained large models for semantic recovery.
+In this paper, we propose token-domain multiple access (ToDMA), a large-model-driven semantic multiple access scheme for massive token communications.
+ToDMA integrates unsourced random access with context-aware token processing.
+It enables massive uncoordinated devices to transmit tokenized source representations over common uplink resources.
+Specifically, each token index is associated with a shared modulation codeword, exposing token-level structure to the receiver for context-aware recovery.
+At the receiver, compressed sensing is first employed to jointly detect active tokens and estimate their corresponding channel state information (CSI) from the superposed signals.
+The source token sequences are then reconstructed by exploiting the consistency of token-associated CSI across multiple token positions.
+In the presence of token collisions, some active tokens may remain unassigned, leading to missing entries in the reconstructed token sequences.
+To recover these tokens, candidate-restricted masked-token prediction is performed using pretrained contextual models, thereby leveraging token-level context to mitigate collision effects.
+Simulation results on both image and text transmission tasks demonstrate that ToDMA reduces access latency while maintaining favorable token recovery and semantic reconstruction quality, showing its scalability for semantic multiple access.